 Date Position Available: Position open until filled; applicant review will begin in late January 2022

 Benefits: Full Benefits include 21 days of vacation days per year, 3 personal days, accrued sick days, 16 holidays, health and dental insurance Program (NYSHIP), Employees' Retirement System (New York State Retirement System-NYSLRS), Cornell University Tax-Deferred Annuity Plan (CUTDAP), Flexible Spending Accounts (FSA), Long-Term Disability, Auto/Home/Pet Insurance, Legal Insurance, Group Universal Life Insurance (GUL), Personal Accident Insurance (PAI), Long Term Care Insurance, and NY's 529 College Savings Program.

 HOW TO APPLY:

-Review of applications will begin immediately.
-Position will remain open until qualified pool of candidates is obtained.
+Review of applications will begin immediately, and the position will remain open until a qualified pool of candidates is obtained.

-The Association may make reasonable accommodations to enable applicants to participate in the hiring process and employees to perform the essential functions of their job.
-If you require an accommodation so that you may participate in the selection process you are encouraged to contact Cornell Cooperative Extension Administrative Systems at (607) 255-2117, or via email at: firstname.lastname@example.org.
+The Association may make reasonable accommodations to enable applicants to participate in the hiring process and employees to perform their essential functions.
+If you require an accommodation to participate in the selection process, you are encouraged to contact Cornell Cooperative Extension of Suffolk County Human Resources at email@example.com